 When to contact me

-- If you notice any increasing redness, have increasing pain, a bad smell in the nose or concerns of an infection developing.
+- If you notice any increasing redness, increasing pain, a bad smell in the nose or concerns of an infection developing.

 - If you feel your cast is digging in.

-I often say to patients that I am your GP for the first 2 weeks following rhinoplasty.
-This is not literal but is meant to emphasize that I want to know if you have any concerns or health issues in that time to make sure they do not impact on our result.
-An excellent result is very important to me and the 2-3 weeks following surgery is a critical time in the healing process.
-Just contact me if concerns.
-I am very particular and specific in my post-op recipe for rhinoplasty as are most specialist rhinoplasty surgeons.
-Rhinoplasty is both art and science and it needs to be me that guides your recovery, not generic health advice, YouTube, another health professional or even another doctor.
+I often tell patients I am their GP for the first two weeks following rhinoplasty.
+This is not literal but is meant to emphasize that I want to know if you have any concerns or health issues at that time to make sure they do not impact our result.

 How to contact me